5 Unexpected Expenses of Having a Baby

 Food Delivery and Take-out

 You may think since you’ll be home with the baby anyway, you’ll have plenty of time to prepare home-cooked meals.
-But the hectic reality of the first few months with a new baby means you’ll probably end up ordering take-out meals a lot more often — or calling for pizza delivery at the very least.
+But the hectic reality of the first few months means you’ll probably end up ordering take-out meals a lot more often.
 This will increase how much you’re spending on food every month.
 Once you get a feel for it, you’ll be able to budget more accurately.

 Higher Utility Bills